ilansmith/unit_test/README.md

 Every kernel feature repository tested by kunit is expected to consist of at least:
 * Its implementation in code
-* A Ubuild file where its build policy is defined
+* A Kbuild file where its build policy is defined
 * An optional set of patches intended for injecting code into the kernel which allows it to interface with the feature
 * An additional \*.c file with kunit test implementations for the feature